jairoEscobar1610/XamarinFormsBindablePicker/README.md

 ## Features

+**bug fix** (9-6-2016) Corrected InternalSelectedValueChanged method to property check object equals.

-**new**  BindablePicker supports binding the ItemsSource to an ObservableCollection (8/12/2016 Release)
+**new**  (8/12/2016) BindablePicker supports binding the ItemsSource to an ObservableCollection

-**bug fix** Corrected the ItemsSource implementation, that failed to reload new collections property when the selected item was immediately reset after refreshing the ItemsSource.
-(8/12/2016 Release)
+**bug fix**  (8/12/2016) Corrected the ItemsSource implementation, that failed to reload new collections property when the selected item was immediately reset after refreshing the ItemsSource.

 ![Classfile](Art/classfile.png)